BurstProject/burstcoin/doc/Refactoring.md

 #Brabantian refactoring

-This describes the currently ongoing effort of moving to a dependency-injection style architecture of managing dependencies between different parts of the system.
+This describes the applied efforts of moving to a dependency-injection style architecture of managing dependencies between different parts of the system.